totofile/Azure-Tools/Export-SPN-Secret-Cert-Expiry/README.md

 ### Optional: Upload to Azure Storage

 The function `Upload-ToAzureStorage` is included in the script to upload the generated CSV file to Azure Blob Storage and File Storage.
 This step is optional.
-If you do not wish to upload the file, you can comment out or remove the function call at the end of the script.
+You can comment out or remove the function call at the end of the script.

 ### API Modules